Get a FREE copy of VOM’s Global Prayer Guide with any giftGive Now

 It is illegal for Malay people to own a Bible, and Malay-language Bibles are largely unavailable outside Christian-majority areas.
 Give Bibles

 VOM supports front-line workers and persecuted Malay Christians.
 Give to VOM’s Global Ministry

-- Pray for the continued ability of Christian workers to minister in Malaysia.
+- Pray for Christian workers trying to return to the country.